shenst1/shopify-formatted-address-react/README.md

 <img width="330" alt="image" src="https://user-images.githubusercontent.com/3740533/194427724-bfd47506-58f4-489f-baad-1fb5b54524ce.png"> <img width="330" alt="image" src="https://user-images.githubusercontent.com/3740533/194428960-1b296fd8-0ca2-47d9-ab96-9110adce6c9f.png">

-### NOTE: This library is not associated with Shopify and is not associated with the maintainers of the API.
+> #### ⚠️ This library is not associated with Shopify and is not associated with the maintainers of the API.
-### It is highly recommended to keep a cached version of the results you desire to guarantee availability of the data.
+> #### It is highly recommended to keep a cached version of the results you desire to guarantee availability of the data.
+> #### You may be more interested in the Shopify package [@shopify/address](https://github.com/Shopify/quilt/tree/main/packages/address) if you want something more generic.

 # Installation